Wright-State-eSports/Constitution/README.md

 >
 > Meetings shall be held to discuss organizational progress, upcoming events, financial status, and goals of the organization going forth.
 >
-> Special meetings can be called upon by the Cabinet as necessary.
+> Special meetings can be called upon by the cabinet as necessary.

 > ### Section 2
 >